Fourth International–Posadist: Ufology

 Posadas was the author of a number of works with an unconventional slant and towards the end of his life he tried to create a synthesis of Trotskyism and ufology.
 His most prominent thesis from this perspective was the 1968 pamphlet Flying saucers, the process of matter and energy, science, the revolutionary and working-class struggle and the socialist future of mankind which exposed many of the ideas associated today with Posadism.
 Here, Posadas claims that while there is no proof of intelligent life elsewhere in the universe, the science of the time makes their existence likely.
 Furthermore, he claims that any extraterrestrials visiting earth in flying saucers must come from a socially and scientifically advanced civilisation to master inter-planetary travel, and that such a civilisation could have only come about in a post-capitalist world.

 Believing visiting aliens to be naturally non-violent and only here to observe, Posadas argues that humans must call on them to intervene in solving the Earth's problems, namely "to suppress poverty, hunger, unemployment and war, to give everyone the means to live in dignity and to lay the bases for human fraternity".
-The means to achieving this end remained within the mainstream Trotskyist and included ending capitalism as well as the bureaucracy of the workers' states and establishing a socialist society.
+The means to achieving this end remained within the mainstream Trotskyism and included ending capitalism as well as the bureaucracy of the workers' states and establishing a socialist society.

-Despite Posadas himself never publishing anything on the subject after 1968, (Note: As the conditions of his stay in Italy formally prevented Posadas from undertaking any political activity, all articles written between 1968 and his 1981 death in Paris have appeared with the dateline "1968.") ufology nonetheless became an important part of Posadism.
+Ufology became an important part of Posadism.
 After his death in 1981, some Posadists continued to explore the subject, notably Dante Minazzoli, Paul Schulz, and Werner Grundmann.
 Others, however, have distanced themselves from the more unconventional notions and have claimed that Posadas' interest in extraterrestrial life was a marginal point that was blown out of proportions.

 Member parties

 The Fourth International Posadist claims a number of parties as members.
 It is unknown how many of these organisations still exist or how many members they have.
 However it is unlikely there are more than a hundred members of the Posadist movement throughout the world.
-The organization currently lists contacts in Argentina, Brazil and Uruguay, however only Uruguay has a functioning party: Revolutionary Workers Party (Partido Obrero Revolucionario).
+The organization currently lists contacts in Argentina, Brazil and Uruguay, however only Uruguay has a functioning party: the Revolutionary Workers Party (Partido Obrero Revolucionario).